Scholarships and Assistantships

 Questions: Please contact Dr. Luisa Boyarski (boyarskl@georgetown.edu) if you have any questions.

-Scholars receive a partial-tuition scholarship of up to $35,000 for tuition expenses in the academic year 2025-2026 and 2026-2027, a paid research assistantship to work with select Georgetown faculty and affiliated research centers on projects related to technology policy, and access to special events, discussions and mentorship through the Tech & Public Policy Program.
+In addition to the partial-tuition scholarship, scholars will receive a paid research assistantship to work with select Georgetown faculty and affiliated research centers on projects related to technology policy, and access to special events, discussions and mentorship through the Tech & Public Policy Program.

 Once selected, scholars will be matched to a research assistantship with Georgetown University faculty based on students’ alignment with the research team’s needs, position duties, and areas of interest.